 Do not eat or drink anything after midnight the night before your procedure.
 This includes water, hard candy, and gum.

 - Take only the medications your doctor told you to take the morning of your procedure.
-You may have written them down in this guide.
+You may have written them down on this resource.
+Take them with only a few sips of water.

 - Do not put on any lotion, cream, powder, make-up, or perfume.